ticktronaut/schablone/README.rst

 .. figure:: images/layers.png
    :scale: 70 %

 Layers are served as SVG-files and may be created by hand-coding or by vector programs like inkscape_.
-If it is wished to `fill in texts and images`_ the according tags in the svg-file must contain a unique *template-id*.
+If it is wished to `fill in texts and images`_ in a layer, the according tags in the svg-file must contain a unique *template-id*.
 The creation of own templates is documented in Chapter `create templates`_.

 .. _inkscape: https://inkscape.org